pablomesenn/Caso-3-Diseno-de-Software/README.md

 # Caso-3-Diseno-de-Software
 Repositorio de documentación relacionada al caso 3 del curso de Diseño de Software

-##Members
+## Members

-## Description: Write a brief description of the system, highlighting its strengths"
+## Description: Write a brief description of the system, highlighting its strengths

-## Stack: write down the final stack to be use decided for the group"
+## Stack: write down the final stack to be use decided for the group